 For instance, certain interest paid on a home mortgage is tax-deductible.
 So it might be best to pay off this debt later to take advantage of this tax benefit.
-Then there’s the fact that many federal student loans are subject to coronavirus-related student loan relief.
-This allows borrowers to pay no interest and make no payments until at least September 30, 2021.

 Finally, certain student loans are forgivable, like those eligible for Public Service Loan Forgiveness (PSLF).
 This program forgives any Direct Loan balances after a borrower has made 120 qualifying monthly payments while working for a qualified public interest employer.

 A debt’s interest rate might be the single most important thing to look at when deciding which debt you should pay off first.
 So when organizing your debts to pay off, list them in order of their interest rates.

 One thing you’ll notice is that debts that are easier to discharge during bankruptcy will have higher interest rates.
 If you have any outstanding credit card balances, they’ll probably have the highest interest rates of all your debt.
 Your student loans and home mortgage loan will probably be among your debts with the lowest interest rate.